-This Apple, Butternut Squash, and Carrot Baby Food Puree is seasoned with curry to tempt baby’s tastebuds!
-This stage two combination recipe is the perfect fall puree for babies 6 months and older, as well as a great freezer stash for lunch and dinner.
+This Apple, Butternut Squash, and Carrot Baby Food Puree is seasoned with curry to tempt your baby’s taste buds!
+This stage two combination recipe is the perfect fall puree for babies 6 months and older and makes a great freezer stash for lunch and dinner.

 Graphic for post - apple + squash curry puree - 6+ month combination puree with an image of a clear jar filled with smooth baby food puree.